bartekmotyl/simple-video-cutter/README.md

 Available localisations: Polish, German, French, Italian, Spanish, Japanese and Chinese (Simplified).
 Translations are mostly machine based (DeepL).
 Please contact me if you can help to improve translations in your language.

-## Latest news ⚠️

-It seems there is a small problem in version 0.26.0 running in German localization - _Settings_ window has incorrect size and some fields cannot be edited.
-A temporary workaround is to switch to English version.
-The problem is reported as issue #80 and will be fixed soon.

 ## Goal

 Let's imagine you have hours of video footage, dozens of files (videos from your vacations, material copied from your action camera or a drone etc.).